 Instead, I went to school and hid my nose in a book in the back corner of the library.
 Ms. Kimball, the library teacher, calls me her “little book worm” and ruffles my hair whenever I come in, which is most days.

-Mysteries and thrillers are my favorite, anything where the good guy gets the upper hand on the bad guy, like the one I read today about a boy who spies on his neighbor who buried a dead body in the backyard.
-The boy figures out who the body is and what happened and lets the police know, and everyone thinks he’s a hero and the bad guy gets what’s coming to him.
+Mysteries and thrillers are my favorites, anything where the good guy gets the upper hand on the bad guy, like the one I read today about a boy who spies on his neighbor who buried a dead body in the backyard.
+The boy figures out who the body is and what happened and lets the police know, and everyone thinks he’s a hero, and the bad guy gets what’s coming to him.

 I round the bend of trees and bushes that hide our house from the tire-rutted dirt road.
-Just at the edge of their coverage I stop and listen.
+Just at the edge of their coverage, I stop and listen.
 No need to go in half-cocked, or so Nana would say.